suyashrs/Suyash_Bot_310Individual-Project/README.md

 3. Parts of speech tagging Method: This method can identify the type of words used in the message sent by the user.
 Depending on the nouns used in the sentence the agent will respond with a more engaged output.
 This can make conversations more interesting and shows that the agent is trying to keep the conversation flowing.

-POS Tagging setup: Java build path libraries need the required jar files added its the Classpath.
+POS Tagging setup: Java build path libraries need the required jar files added to the Classpath.
 Jar files are located in the lib folder from the top link: https://www.apache.org/dyn/closer.cgi/opennlp/opennlp-1.9.4/apache-opennlp-1.9.4-bin.zip

 Required model for POS Tagging: Download opennlp-en-ud-ewt-pos-1.0-1.9.3.bin from: https://opennlp.apache.org/models.html

 4. NameFinder method: This method can identify names in a message sent by the user.
 The agent will respond addressing the given name instead of outputting a generic sentence.
 This makes the conversation more natural and shows that the agent is "listening" to the user.

-NameFinder setup: Java build path libraries need the required jar files added its the Classpath.
+NameFinder setup: Java build path libraries need the required jar files added to the Classpath.
 Jar files are located in the lib folder from the top link: https://www.apache.org/dyn/closer.cgi/opennlp/opennlp-1.9.4/apache-opennlp-1.9.4-bin.zip

 Required model for NameFinder: Download en-ner-person.bin from: http://opennlp.sourceforge.net/models-1.5/